ofeksin/Furniture-shop-store/README.md

 	```

 ### Frontend:
-Open the `client` directory and tun the commands bellow:
+Open the `client` directory and tun the following commands:

 	npm install